 For stubborn odours or grease, revisit how to clean grease from a cooker hood filter using natural solutions.
 A paste of bicarbonate of soda and water lifts grime gently.

 White vinegar also cuts grease and neutralises smells – apply lightly and rinse well.
-For tougher areas, use a specialist kitchen degreaser, but always test first.
+Use a specialist kitchen degreaser for tougher areas, but always test first.

 Regularly tackling these issues keeps your kitchen fresh and your cooker hood performing optimally.